Ashley Olsen: Personal life

+In 2001, Olsen began dating Columbia University quarterback Matt Kaplan, whom she met while attending high school.
+The couple split amicably in 2004.
+Olsen later called the relationship "pretty boring."
+In 2008, Olsen began dating actor Justin Bartha.
+Throughout their relationship, which ended amicably in 2011, they were rumored to be engaged.
+In 2014, Olsen began a relationship with director Bennett Miller.
+The relationship ended at an unknown date.

 In February 2005, Olsen filed a $40 million lawsuit against tabloid magazine National Enquirer for depicting her as being involved in a drug scandal.
-Later on that year in October, the tabloid eventually apologized to Olsen and stated it did not intend to suggest that she was involved in the scandal.
+Later that year in October, the tabloid eventually apologized to Olsen and stated it did not intend to suggest that she was involved in the scandal.

 Olsen began a relationship with artist Louis Eisner in October 2017.
-Eisner is the son of Eric Eisner, former president of The Geffen Company and a noted philanthropist who founded the Young Eisner Scholars.
+Eisner is the son of Eric Eisner, former president of The Geffen Company and a philanthropist who founded the Young Eisner Scholars.
 In July 2019, Olsen sparked engagement rumors after she was spotted wearing a ring on her finger.
-They married on December 28, 2022 in Bel Air, Los Angeles.
+They married on December 28, 2022, in Bel Air, Los Angeles.
+In 2023, Olsen gave birth to a son.
+The family lives together in New York City.

-Olsen has dated former Columbia University quarterback and now producer Matt Kaplan, restaurateur Scott Sartiano, actor Jared Leto, cyclist Lance Armstrong, actor Justin Bartha, and financier Richard Sachs.